 The Datadog APM is included in our Enterprise plan or as an upgrade to our Pro plan.
-Pro plan members can visit the APM page of the Datadog app to begin a free 14-day trial.
+A free 14-day trial is available.
+Registered users can visit the APM page of the Datadog app to get started.

 With our infrastructure monitoring, metrics are sent to the Datadog Agent, which then forwards them to Datadog.
 Similarly, tracing metrics are also sent to the Datadog agent.
 To enable tracing:

 Install the latest Datadog Agent (version 5.11.0 or above is required).